 About 1094 the Normans built a priory (a small abbey) at Christchurch.
-There was also leper hostel in the Middle Ages, dedicated to St Mary Magdalene.
-About 1150 the Lord of the manor of Christchurch built a castle.
+There was also a leper hostel in the Middle Ages, dedicated to St Mary Magdalene.
+About 1150 the Lord of the Manor of Christchurch built a castle.
 He also built a house for the constable of the castle (The constable looked after the castle when the lord of the manor was absent).

 Medieval Christchurch had a weekly market.
 In those days there were very few shops and if you wanted to buy or sell anything you had to go to a market.
-By the 12th century Christchurch also had an annual fair.
-In the Middle Ages a fair was like a market except it was held once a year and people would come from a wide area to buy and sell at one.
-From the 13th century there were 2 fairs in Christchurch.
+By the 12th century, Christchurch also had an annual fair.
+In the Middle Ages, a fair was like a market except it was held once a year and people would come from a wide area to buy and sell at one.
+From the 13th century, there were 2 fairs in Christchurch.
 One was held in June, the other in October.

 There were many fishermen in Christchurch in the Middle Ages.
-There were also a stocks and a ducking stool.
+There were also stocks and a ducking stool.
 This was a stool or chair on the end of a beam.
 A woman accused of scolding was tied to it then ducked in the river.
-The people of Christchurch had the right to graze their livestock on common ground near the town.
-However if they let an animal stray it was put in a pound and the owner had to pay a fine to get it back.
+The people of Christchurch had the right to graze their livestock on the common ground near the town.
+However, if they let an animal stray it was put in a pound and the owner had to pay a fine to get it back.

 From 1307 Christchurch sent 2 MPs to parliament.
 The number was reduced to 1 in 1832.